Intersections of the automorphism and the Ekedahl-Oort strata in $M_2$: The intersections of the strata

 \subsection{Dimensions of the intersections}

-We will now identify the empty strata $ V_{=(f,a)} \cap W_{= G}$, and compute the dimension of those that are non-empty.
+We will now identify the empty strata $ V_{=(f,a)} \cap W_{= G}$, and compute the dimension of those which are non-empty.
 In all of the cases, the strata are equidimensional.

 \begin{theorem} Let $G$ be the automorphism group of a genus two curve over an algebraically closed field of characteristic $p$, and let $f, a$ be two integers between zero and two.
-Then, the dimensions of the strata $V_{=(f,a)}\cap W_{= G}$, i.e. the strata in $M_2$ of genus two curves with $p$-rank $f$, $a$-rank $a$ and automorphism group $G$, are collected in the following tables.\\
+Then, the dimensions of the strata $V_{=(f,a)}\cap W_{= G}$, i.e. the loci in $M_2$ of genus two curves with $p$-rank $f$, $a$-number $a$ and automorphism group $G$, are collected in the following tables for each possible value of $p$.\\

 When $p=2$,

 When $p=3$,

 When $p=5$,